juliapazdziorek/Advent-of-Code/README.md

-# Advent of Code Solutions ⭐️
+# Advent of Code Solutions **

-Welcome to my Advent of Code repository!
-Here you'll find my personal solutions to the Advent of Code programming puzzles, organized by year and day.
+Welcome to my Advent of Code repository.
+Here you'll find my solutions to the Advent of Code programming puzzle.
+I'm currently working through the 2025 puzzles and occasionally hopping back to earlier years to fill in gaps.
 This project is a work in progress and will be updated as I solve more challenges.

-## 🐍 Built with Pure Python
+## Built with Pure Python

-All solutions in this repository are written in **pure Python**—no external dependencies required!
-This keeps the code simple, portable, and easy to run on any system with Python 3 installed.
+All solutions in this repository are written in **pure Python** — no external dependencies required.
+That decision keeps the code simple and portable, nudges me to lean on the standard library, and helps me keep sharpening my Python skills.

-## 📁 Project Structure
+## Project Structure

 ```text
 AdventOfCode/